michaelnny/alpha_zero/README.md

 # Alpha Zero
-## a PyTorch implementation of DeepMind's AlphaZero agent to play Free-style Gomoku board game
+## A PyTorch implementation of DeepMind's AlphaZero agent to play Free-style Gomoku board game

 ## Environment and requirements